Tutorial 2: Adding extra information

 Note

-See Encoding stress for more details on how to encode stress in various ways.
+See Encoding stress for more details on how to encode stress, as well as how to add tone rather than stress information to syllables for tone languages.

 Additional enrichment